generalworksinc/ai_client/README.md

 1. Obtain an API Key for chatGPT3.
 2. Configure the app settings with the obtained API Key.
 3. Start chatting with the chatbot.

-That's a brief summary of the app's description and how to use it.